 How does an organization become eligible to receive United Way Blackhawk Region (UWBR) funding?

-While UWBR funding is by invitation only, each year, UWBR’s volunteer Community Impact Council and Board of Directors weigh a number of important factors in deciding whether or not to open the Community Grant application process to new organizations in the upcoming grant cycle.
+While UWBR funding is by invitation only, UWBR’s volunteer Community Impact Council weigh a number of important factors in deciding whether to open the Community Grant application process to new organizations in the upcoming grant cycle.

-Should the decision be made to open the process, information will be disseminated using our regular media channels.
-Interested health and human service programs that are new to UWBR’s investment process will be required to complete an Admission Eligibility Form, typically available on our website.
-Acceptance of an Admission Eligibility application does not guarantee funding but may allow the applicant to progress to the formal application process.
+When and if a decision is made to open the process, information will be disseminated to local media partners, as well as on UWBR’s social media channels.
+Interested health and human service programs that are new to UWBR’s investment process will be required to complete an Admission Eligibility Form.
+Acceptance of an Admission Eligibility application does not guarantee funding but may allow the applicant to advance to the full or formal application process.

 Nonprofit organizations seeking consideration of their programs for United Way’s highly competitive community grants should have the ability to: